theriaubenoit-ops/aNA-ai/docs/genesis.md

 Beyond multilingual support, _**aNA**_ implements a biological approach to symbolic recognition.
 Rather than treating characters as isolated data points, the system processes them as invariant pairs.

-**From "Aa" to "Zz":** Neural synchronization of case-invariant structures.
+**From _"Aa"_ to _"Zz"_:** Neural synchronization of case-invariant structures.
-Biological Paradigm: In the human brain, the Visual Word Form Area (VWFA) learns to recognize letters regardless of their case or font.
-By presenting "Aa" as a single stimulus, we simulate this perceptual constancy.
+Biological Paradigm: In the human brain, the Visual Word Form Area _(VWFA)_ learns to recognize letters regardless of their case or font.
+By presenting _"Aa"_ as a single stimulus, we simulate this perceptual constancy.

 **Haptic Association:** Each pair is linked to a unique signature in _[media_haptic(/)](/tests/media_haptic/)_.
 This allows the _[cerebellum(.py)](/src/anatomy/subcortical/cerebellum.py)_ to calibrate the timing of recognition for both uppercase and lowercase simultaneously.